-Eat this slightly sweet and bitter fruit for a boost of fiber and vitamin C.
+Eat this slightly sweet, bitter fruit for a boost of fiber and vitamin C.

-Grapefruits come in several varieties including red, white, and pink- all taste relatively similar in my opinion, slightly sweet and bitter.
-Grapefruits get special attention and are in the Nutrition Stripped Pantry because I always have them on hand for a quick snack or pre-workout.
+Grapefruits come in several varieties including red, white, and pink.
+They all taste relatively similar, slightly sweet and bitter.
+Grapefruits are great to have on hand for a quick snack during the day, they can even be used pre-workout.

 Grapefruits are packed with vitamins A and C as well as additional antioxidants, making them great for immunity and recovering from illness.
 They’re a natural source of water and fiber making them particularly beneficial for controlling blood sugar levels and hunger cues.

 - Calcium | 3% DV